lj-ditrapani/SWE430/markdown/example2.markdown

         M: 10
     };

 Let's run the tests again.
-This time the test fails because the Result for
+This time the test fails because the result for
 `L`, `C`, `D`, and `M`
 is 10 instead of the expected value.